 Honey/Syrup/Elixir: Honey medicines are the gold standard for toddlers and young children.
 They are delicious and synergistic, medicinal in their own right.
 They can be made in advance and stored for a long time, and can include both water- and alcohol-soluble constituents if you include tincture in your syrup.
 Recipe!

-Oxymel/Vinegar: Vinegar medicines are one of the best methods for water-soluble constituents, especially minerals, which extract phenomenally in vinegar.
+Oxymel/Vinegar: Vinegar medicines are phenomenal at extracting minerals and provide a good digestive aid.
 These medicines are delicious and synergistic, and can be made far in advance.
 Recipe!

 Ice Pop/Ice Cube/Yogurt: Turn infusions and decoctions into delicious, fun remedies that go down easy, just by freezing them into popsicle or ice cube trays (pop them into bags for easier storage).
 If dehydration is a concern, combine an infusion with honey-sweetened lemonade before freezing for a tasty, electrolyte-rich remedy.
 Infusions can also be blended with yogurt for flavored frozen yogurts, especially nice for kids prone to tummy trouble, and those who stop eating when things go awry.
 Recipe!
 And Another!